dvsa/cvs-auto-svc-vott/README.md

 ###Running Locally
 In order to run the test locally your will need to complete the following steps once the LDAP access (with the relevant role) has been provided:
 - Connect to Jenkins VPN (required for database access)
 - Create config file in `src/main/resources/config.json` with the relevant values.
+An empty config.example.json file has been created to help.
 - Running can be triggered from IntelliJ and command line using `mvn verify` or `mvn clean verify`
 - To test on specific branch locally change following in your config.json: